 Windjana Gorge is one of the Kimberley’s most stunning gorges, with its walls reaching heights of 100 metres.
 The park has a campground with unpowered sites and caravan spots, giving you a top-notch base to explore.
 Bushwalking will be your go-to activity here, and you can probably catch a glimpse of some of the natural wildlife including waterbirds, white cockatoos, fruit bats and freshwater crocodiles.

 Cape Range National Park

 Feel like camping alongside the beach next to the stunning Ningaloo Marine Park?
 There are loads of camping grounds at Cape Range National Park for you to set up shop; so find one and pitch your tent toot sweet, because the wonders that await you in this neck of the woods are amazing.
 Diving, snorkelling, kayaking, swimming, surfing, fishing, bushwalking, boating; you’ll be entertained the whole time.

 Cape Le Grand National Park

 So, the white sandy beaches that this park is perched upon were voted the best in Australia.
 No big deal.
 The Cape Le Grand Campground has campsites with kitchens, gas barbecues, picnic tables and loos.
-Our hot tip is just to spend the whole time one of the stunning beaches, but if you’d like a break from all that white sand and turquoise water, there are loads of walking trails and hikes where you’ll be rewarded with panoramic views of the park and the surrounding islands.
+Our hot tip is to spend the whole time at one of the stunning beaches, but if you’d like a break from all that white sand and turquoise water, there are loads of walking trails and hikes where you’ll be rewarded with panoramic views of the park and the surrounding islands.